How to Tile an Accent Wall Like a Pro - MARSHALLTOWN®

 Once the grout is no longer "grabbing" or sticking to your finger, you can begin cleaning up the grouted area.
 Rinse the surface at least 2–3 times with a sponge.
 Use the BARWALT Ultra Grouting System sponge to clean the tiles without removing grout from joints.
 Fill in any pinholes using leftover grout before it dries.
 Wait around 5 to 15 minutes and repeat the rinsing process two more times.

-Ultra Grouting System step 2 cleaning the grout from the sponge
+Step 2 of Ultra Grouting System - cleaning grout residue from sponge in clean water

-Ultra Grouting System step 3 removing excess water
+Step 3 of Ultra Grouting System - removing excess water from sponge for final wipe

 Apply sanded caulk around the edges with the BARWALT Caulking Gun.
 Make sure to use a wet finger and sponge to smooth it out.

-applying a layer of caulk to where the tile meets the countertop
+Applying bead of sanded caulk where tile meets countertop using caulking gun

 The entire project took our team around 8 hours over the course of 2 days.
 The wall looked professionally done, even though a few minor challenges popped up, like uneven tiles sizes and outlet cuts.